etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/component-basics.md

 ## Static configuration classes

-The static class `DataFlow` allows to set default parameters valid for all components in the data flow.
+The static class `Settings` allows to set default parameters valid for all components and tasks.
 The values set in this class will serve as the default value.
-Each value can be overwritten in a dataflow component seperately.
+Each value can be overwritten in a dataflow component or control flow task separately.

 - `MaxBufferSize`:  The default maximum size for all buffers in the dataflow.
 - `LoggingThresholdRows`: To avoid getting log message for every message, by default only log message are produced when 1000 rows are processed.
 Set this property to decrease or increase this value for a data flow components.

-The static class `ControlFlow` allows to set default parameters valid for all control flow tasks and *all data flow components*.

 - `DefaultDbConnection`:  Store your default database connection manager here.
 This connection will then be used by all tasks or all data flow components that need a connection manager.
+- `LogInstance`: An `ILogger` instance which can be used for all log output produced by ETLBox

 ## Shared properties